Siberian Husky Weight

 What can you do about a fat husky?
 If you are feeding them a lot of snacks and treats you might want to cut back a bit.
 Feeding your husky puppy less human food and instead good quality dog food is the way to go.
 Food scraps from your own dinner might be higher in fats than what your dog requires.
 Dog food tends to be higher in protein to more accurately represent a traditional animal diet, promote muscle growth and not fat storage.

 You should also consider the amount of exercise you are giving your puppy.
 A slight increase in exercise, duration and/or intensity, might be enough to help the dog fall slowly to a more reasonable weight.
 Be gentle though - an overweight dog isn't going to be as strong, agile, or have the same stamina as a perfectly healthy dog.
+If you want to know more, here are our top five tips on exercising your Husky puppy.

 Is My Husky Underweight?